Lead(II) thiocyanate: Synthesis

+According to X-ray crystallography, the anhydrous salt is a coordination polymer.
+The Pb2+ ions are each bonded to eight thiocyanate anions, with four Pb-S and four Pb-N bonds.
+The motif is reminiscent of the fluorite structure.
+Strontium thiocyanate, calcium thiocyanate, and barium thiocyanate adopt the same structure.

 Reactivity

-When exposed to UV or visible light lead thiocyanate will turn yellow due to the presence of sulfur.
-It is violently oxidized by nitric acid and will releases hydrogen cyanide gas after contact with acid, which is toxic.
-High amounts of heat such as that produces in a house fire will releases sulfur dioxide gas, also toxic.
-Like other metal cyanides, Lead thiocyanate explodes on heating when mixed with sodium nitrite.
+When exposed to UV or visible light, lead thiocyanate will turn yellow due to the presence of sulfur.
+It is violently oxidized by nitric acid and will release highly toxic hydrogen cyanide gas on contact with acid.
+At high temperatures it releases sulfur dioxide gas.
+Like other metal cyanides, it explodes on heating when mixed with sodium nitrate.

 Health hazards

 Skin and eye irritant, can induce lead poisoning by ingestion or inhalation.

 Symptoms include gastrointestinal disorders, irritation of digestive tract, leg cramps, muscle weakness, paresthesia.
 High doses can result in coma or death.
 Symptoms present in 1 to 2 days.

 Lead poisoning

 Most lead(II) salts have a sweet taste making them a hazard for continued consumption small children.
 While lead thiocyanate was likely not used in paints due to its light sensitivity, many lead based paints have been used pre-1970s.
 The paint has a tendency to peel and fall off making it likely to expose small children and pets.

 Since lead poisoning occurs with the binding of lead(II) to biological systems, research has been done to find ligands that more preferentially bind to lead(II) than other biological targets in an effort to combat the effects of lead poisoning.